furkancobanbp/expenses/README.md

    - Date: Month and year of the transaction
 3. Click "Add Transaction"

+### Viewing Transactions
+1. Navigate to the "Transactions" tab
+2. Select a time period from the dropdown (current month, previous month, etc.)
+3. View income and expense transactions separately
+4. See transaction totals for each category

+### Setting Financial Goals
+1. Navigate to the "Financial Goals" tab
+2. Fill out the goal creation form:
+   - Name: Description of your financial goal
+   - Target Amount: The amount you aim to reach or stay under
+   - Goal Type: Income, Expense Budget, or Savings Target
+   - Period: The month and year for the goal
+3. Click "Add Goal"

+### Tracking Goal Progress
+1. Navigate to the "Financial Goals" tab
+2. Select the month/year to view goals for that period
+3. View progress bars and completion percentages
+4. See current amounts and remaining amounts for each goal

 ### Viewing Financial Data
 1. Navigate to the "Dashboard" tab
 2. Select the year and month to view